 17. Embossing

-Embossing creates a raised design on the paper, giving a three-dimensional effect.
+Embossing is a print-finishing technique that creates a raised design on paper or other printable substrates, giving a three-dimensional effect.
 It’s often used for business cards, invitations, and packaging to add a touch of sophistication.

 Beyond its decorative applications, embossing serves functional purposes in various industries.
 For instance, it’s used to create Braille text on packaging and signage, enhancing accessibility.